kzmijews/z7-nano-7020/examples/z7_adder_platf/README.md

 # Z7 Adder Platform setup

-Create the platform based on the `z7_adder_design_wrapper.xsa` hardware specification file.
+Create the platform using the `z7_adder_design_wrapper.xsa` hardware specification file.
+This file was generated as an HDL wrapper from the `z7_adder_proj` design included in the Vivado project.
+The platform is needed for embedded apps to run.

 ## To create the platform project from the .xsa file:
 1. Open Vitis IDE.